liamSully43/Blackpines/README.md

 [blackpines.co.uk](http://www.blackpines.co.uk/)

 ## Purpose
-Blackpines is a Twitter management app that allows users to connect up to five Twitter accounts to.
-With these accounts, users can interact with the Twitter platform to manage their presence on the platform.
+Blackpines is a Twitter management app that allows users to connect up to five Twitter accounts.
+With these accounts connected, users can interact with tweets, users and the platform as a whole to manage their Twitter presence.

 ## Features & Functionality
  - View home timelines